plehems/dataVisualizationLabWeek03/README.md

 https://datavisaulizationlabweek02.vercel.app/index.html

 # Data visualization TO2: Data Exploration and Basic Chart Types
+Study the column attribute meaning
+- Star image (Energy rating icon): https://www.energy.gov.au/households/energy-rating

 # Data visualization TO3: Communicating Data Insights
 ## Step 1: Who is the Audience?
-The primary audience for this visualization are **Australian Consumers** who are looking to purchase a television and are concerned about **eneryg efficiency and cost saving**.
+The primary audience for this visualization are **Australian Consumers** who are looking to purchase a television and are concerned about **energy efficiency and cost saving**.
 Secondary audience include **retailers** intrested in the popular brand and products.

 ### Audience characteristics
-- Limited technical expertise where the consumer much prefer simple charts then raw data.
+- Limited technical expertise where consumers much prefer simple charts rather then raw data.
--
+- Intrested in practical insights such as TV brands, models and screen technologies that are most energy efficiency
+- Likely motivated by reducing **eletricity bills** with better star rating

 ## Step 2: What Do They Want to Know?